 “These films represent important new additions to our knowledge of World War II because the voices that speak are the voices of those who lived the history of that time,” explained Williams.
 “With the technology available to us in this new digital age, the World War II generation can continue to teach generations of Americans who will be born long after World War II has faded into the distant past.
 So in a sense these men and women of the Greatest Generation will live forever as their stores will survive long after they are gone from the earth.”

-Williams recently retired from the University to focus on the production of a number of new documentary films scheduled for release over the next three years.
-These films will add new titles to the Air War Series, Military History Series, and the History of the American West Series.
+Williams recently retired from the University to focus on writing a series of new military non-fiction books and the production of a number of new documentary films scheduled for release over the next three years.
+These new book titles will add new knowledge to American military history and the new films will add to the Air War Series, Military History Series, and the History of the American West Series.
+The plan is working.
+Here are the book and film projects that have been released since 2018: